valerielnd/PyBer_Analysis/README.md

 First of all, we notice that urban cities, as expected, have the greater total fares per week among the three types of cities.
 From January to April, the amount is, on average, over
 $2000 except in some weeks in January, march and start to decline at the end of April.
-The total fare for suburban cities per week from January to April varies between
+The total fares for suburban cities per week from January to April varies between
 $750 and $1500.
-It drops to a lowest amount at the beginning of January, in the middle of April and significantly at the end april.
-The total fare per week for rural cities is the lowest among the city types.
+It drops to a lowest amount at the beginning of January, in the middle of April and significantly at the end of april.
+The total fares per week for rural cities is the lowest among the city types.
 The amount rarely reaches $500 and has the lowest amount in the first week of January.